Canada ETA / Visa requirements for Lithuanian citizens

 1. Canada eTA requirements for Lithuanian citizens

-Canada eTA - Canada Electronic Travel Authorization - is a type of visitor visa available to nationals of qualified countries who want to visit Canada.
+Canada eTA (Electronic Travel Authorization) is not a visa, but a digital entry requirement for citizens of visa-exempt countries, including Lithuania.
 This brand new visa scheme was announced and published in 2012 and is still operating to this day.
 The eTA visa helps the Canadian government manage immigrants and alleviates the backlog of visa applications at customs and immigration.

 The Canada e-visa is an electronic document that travelers can use to travel and stay in Canada within 180 days on each visit.
 During the 5-year validity period, Lithuanian citizens can enter and exit Canada many times as they want as long as they do not overstay for more than 180 days.

-eTA application form can be done in a matter of minutes if you want to get through full of the Canada eTArequirements for citizens of Lithuania.
+The eTA application form can be completed online in just a few minutes once you meet all the Canada eTA requirements for Lithuanian citizens

 The following requirements must be met in order to obtain a Canadian eTA for Lithuanian citizens:

-- The original passport of applicants which has 6-month validity remains from the date of first entry.
+• The original passport of applicants must be valid for at least six months beyond your intended date of travel.
 In addition, the passport must have more than two vacant pages for visa stamping.

 Canada eTA requirements for Lithuanian citizens

-2. How to get a Canada visa waiver for Lithuanian citizens
+2. How to get a Canada ETA online for Lithuanian citizens

 In terms of the application form, you should have no trouble completing this assignment.
 In addition, if you require assistance, our customer support team is available 24 hours a day, seven days a week.